Emollient and skin creams are an important and effective treatment used to prevent or treat dry skin conditions like:

-If you care for someone who needs emollient creams, lotions or gels, you can help to keep them safe by understanding and reducing the related risks.
+If you care for someone who needs emollient and skin creams, lotions or gels, or if you use these products yourself, you can help to keep them and yourself safe by understanding and reducing the related risks.

-Anyone using emollients regularly should keep well away from fire or naked flames.
+Anyone using emollients or skin creams regularly should keep well away from fire, naked flames or heat sources.
 A build up of residue on bedding, clothing and dressings can increase flammability.

-We can provide more specialist advice based on the person you care for's home and individual needs during a home fire safety visit.
+We can provide more specialist advice based on your home and individual needs, or the home and individual needs of the person you care for, during a home fire safety visit.

 Find out more about home fire safety visits and book one for the person you care for.